Rogomi/Traxion-ProjectLego-TechDoc/android.md

 - **DetailedToqPunchlistScreen** - Handles the creation of a TOQ Punchlist from the Punchlist Screen.
 Only the creator of the Punchlist can edit and cancel the punchlist.
 Only Construction can process the Punchlist.
 Anyone can download the punchlist report
   - `processPunchlist()` - Handles the request for processing the punchlist
-  - `cancelPunchlist()` - Handles the request for processing the punchlist
+  - `cancelPunchlist()` - Handles the request for cancelling the punchlist
   - `addSection()` - Handles the request for adding a section
-  - `editAddSectionName()` - Handles the request for adding section name
+  - `editAddSectionName()` - Handles the logic behind editing added section name
-  - `editAddItemName()` - Handles the request for adding an item
+  - `editAddItemName()` - Handles the logic behind editing an item name
-  - `editTOQSection()` - Handles the request for editing a section
+  - `editTOQSection()` - Handles the logic behind editing a section
-  - `editTOQSectionItem()` - Handles the request for editing a section item
+  - `editTOQSectionItem()` - Handles the logic behind editing a section item
-  - `editTOQSectionAddItem()` - Handles the request for editing the added punchlist item
+  - `editTOQSectionAddItem()` - Handles the logic behind editing the added punchlist item
   - `saveDuplicateSection()` - Handles the request for duplicating and saving a section
   - `deleteSection()` - Handles the reqeuest for deleting a section
   - `deleteTOQSectionItem()` - Handles the request for deleting a section item